Segregation of Duties in Security

 Segregation of duties is the control principle of dividing critical tasks so one person does not control every step of a sensitive process.

 Segregation of duties is the control principle of dividing critical tasks or authorities among different people or roles.
-In plain language, it means one person should not be able to perform every step of a sensitive process without oversight or involvement from someone else.
+In plain language, it means one person should not be able to request, approve, execute, and review a sensitive action alone.

 Why It Matters

 Segregation of duties matters because concentrated authority increases the chance of fraud, error, abuse, or unreviewed high-impact changes.
-Requiring more than one role or checkpoint helps create accountability and reduce single-person control over sensitive outcomes.
+Requiring more than one role or checkpoint creates accountability and reduces single-person control over sensitive outcomes.

 It also matters because many security failures involve process weakness as much as technical weakness.
-Governance controls are often what keep powerful systems from being used carelessly or invisibly.
+Governance controls often keep powerful systems from being used carelessly or invisibly.

 Where It Appears in Real Systems or Security Workflow

-Security teams tie it to Least Privilege, Privileged Access Management, and Audit Log because those controls work better when authority is distributed and reviewable.
+Security teams tie it to Least Privilege, Privileged Access Management, Access Review, and Audit Log.

 Practical Example

-A team member can request privileged access to a production database, but a different authorized person must approve that request, and administrative activity is logged separately for later review.
+A team member can request privileged access to a production database, but a different authorized person must approve the request, and the resulting administrative activity is logged separately for later review.
 No one person owns the whole sensitive workflow alone.

 Common Misunderstandings and Close Contrasts

 Segregation of duties is not the same as simply having many people on a team.
-The important point is dividing sensitive control points intentionally, not just having multiple staff members in general.
+The control works only when sensitive steps are divided intentionally.

 It is also not a purely financial concept.
 It is widely relevant to cybersecurity, especially where identity, privileged operations, and high-impact system changes are involved.